marcus-erickson/marcus-erickson.github.io/README.md

 ## Thunder God Software

 Thunder God Software is my collection of developer tools and resources.
 All products are designed by someone who ships React Native apps daily.

+Need Help Getting Production Ready?
+If you've got a React Native app that's working but not quite ready to ship—or you're worried about what you might be missing—I can help.
+I work with development teams to audit their code, identify production readiness gaps, and create actionable plans to get apps shipped confidently.
+Whether you need a one-time comprehensive review or ongoing guidance through launch, reach out at <a href="mailto:thundergodsoftware@gmail.com">thundergodsoftware@gmail.com</a>

 ---